Eastwood Bead Roller Buyers Guide

 What You Need To Know When Buying A Bead Roller

-If you're considering buying a bead roller it's probably because you're doing some metal fab like making floor pans, wheel tubs or bomber seats and want to add some strength and style to the metal, or because you want to get a set of forming dies to go along with your bead roller so you can also make fender flares, dash inserts or trans tunnels.
+If you're considering buying a bead roller, it's probably because you're doing some metal fab like making floor pans, wheel tubs or bomber seats and want to add some strength and style to the metal.
+It may also be because you want to get a set of forming dies to go along with your bead roller so you can also make fender flares, dash inserts or transmission tunnels.
+A good bead roller will give your custom-fabricated parts the strong curves and OEM shape they need so your restoration will be successful.
 Eastwood offers a few sizes and styles of bead rollers, so let's check them out and make sure you get the right one for your job.

 Starting at: $899.99

 When selecting a bead roller, you'll want to know the following:

 - The thickness of metal it can form;

 - The depth of the throat;

 - The strength of its construction so it doesn't flex;

 - The ability to upgrade and expand its capabilities with items like a guide fence or forming dies.

 We offer four styles of bead rollers for both DIY auto workers and full-time mechanics.
 Three of them are powered by a hand crank and one is motorized.
 A motorized bead roller is nice because it allows you to roll beads by yourself and easily control the speed with the foot pedal.
 All of our bead rollers will form 18 gauge steel and 16 gauge aluminum, which should accommodate all your sheet metal needs if you're working on a car or truck.